-I have in mind to retheme and refocus the site, and when I do I may start writing here more regularly again.
+I have a mind to retheme and refocus the site, and when I do I may start writing here more regularly again.
 Who knows?

 Saturday, April 11, 2009

-It is an unfortunate fact that far too many transpeople have bad experiences with their families when the come out.
+It is a very unfortunate fact that far too many trans people still have bad experiences with their families when they come out.
 Faced with that reality it is heartwarming to hear from a parent who has been strong enough to support her daughter through transition:

 My daughter was born a male, but right from the word go I had a feeling she was in the wrong body and I didnt know enough about transition then to help her.
 Many years my daughter suffered, feeling she could not talk to people about it.
 So one day i sat her down, and asked her what we are going to do about it.
 I tried to get her help, but she was too scared.
 I was a bit mean to her, because i was fed up with her being upset.
 I said to her "we will have to do something to help you along".
 So I tried to get her to a psychiatrist to help her, but she didnt feel she could talk to him.